pecheylauren02/mp2-supervillain-personality-quiz/README.md

 ### Font

-My choice of font was [put here](link here) for all paragraphs and [put here](link here) for all headings.
-Both font choices were imported from [Google Fonts](https://fonts.google.com/) and had a backup font of Sans Serif.
-I chose these fonts for my website because **they both have an elegant, professional and welcoming finish** which is best suited for a website aiming to attract its users.
-The boldness also displayed a strong legibility as headings over images, text and videos.
+My choice of font was [Cormorant Garamond](https://fonts.google.com/specimen/Cormorant+Garamond?query=cor) for all paragraphs and headings.
+This font choice was imported from [Google Fonts](https://fonts.google.com/) and had a backup font of Serif.
+I chose this font for my website because the cursive style contributed to the supervillain theme, whilst also providing a professional, legible finish.

 ## Technologies Used